poult-lab/daily-word/english_words_ learning.md

 [v] {aniamal} The cat lapped milk from a dish.

 "When an animal **laps** a drink, it uses short quick movements of its tongue to take liquid up into its mouth."

-18.commerce  [ˈkɒmɜːs] [ˈkɑːmɜːrs]

-[noun] The music business marries art and commerce.

-"trade, especially between countries; the buying and selling of goods and services"